Buithienbao/device-drivers/README.md

-# Device drivers repository
+# Magewell

 ## Overview

-This repository is meant to hold the different device drivers used across different projects of SURGAR.
+This repo contains the Magewell SDK, required by any application that interacts with Magewell capture cards.